archethic-foundation/archethic-docs/docs/participate/aeweb/usage/aeweb-front.md

 This web application, built with Flutter, can be used to deploy and manage static sites to the Archethic Blockchain.

 :::success
-Before reading the following tutorials, understand <a href="/participate/aeweb/how-it-works" target="_blank">how AEWeb works</a>.
+Before reading the following tutorials, understand <a href="/participate/aeweb/how-it-works" target="_blank">how aeWeb works</a>.
 :::

 ## Tutorials

 ### Deploy for the first time my static site

-When you want to deploy a new static website on the Archethic blockchain, simply click on "New static site" in the main menu or the "+" icon in the section reserved for the list of your already deployed sites.
+When you want to deploy a new static website on the Archethic blockchain, simply click on "Add a website" button in the main screen.

 A form will then appear, providing you with the necessary information for deploying your site:
 - The name of the website.
 This name will be used to declare the site in your <a href="/learn/decentralized-id/keychain" target="_blank">decentralized keychain</a>. (mandatory)